 Most sales teams invest a ton of time and energy into warming leads.
 With Zapier, you can set up new tasks to be created in Microsoft To Do whenever a new Lead is added to your customer relationship management (CRM) program.
 This is a great way to capitalize on a prospective customer becoming interested in your product or service.

 Lost deals usually mean another hands-on process.
 Fortunately, there are Zaps that you can use with Microsoft To Do to minimize lost deals and sales.
 One example is to create new tasks in Microsoft To Do when a deal progresses to a certain stage in the process (or meets some other criteria).

 Like other to-do list apps, Microsoft To Do is great for what it does, but has its limitations.
 Zapier helps flip the script and expand its capabilities.

-Whether you’re looking for better integration with other Microsoft apps, to boost your customer support capabilities, or for a way to bridge the gap between personal task management and team communication, there are a variety of useful Zap templates with which to get more from Microsoft To Do.
+Whether you’re looking for better integration with other Microsoft apps, to boost your customer support capabilities, or for a way to bridge the gap between personal task management and team communication, let automation do the work for you.

 And this is just the start of what you can do with Microsoft To Do and Zapier.
 What will you automate first?

 This article was originally published in July 2020.
 It was most recently updated in December 2023 by Elena Alston.